Of all the teachings of scripture, this is by far the most important thing you should ever learn.

 I have said before that God cannot forgive sins; the price must be paid.
 Jesus paid that price, and now He can justify you.

 The way to be saved is simple, repent and believe the Gospel (Mark 1:15).
-To repent means to change your mind and heart against sin, to no longer live in it; and to believe is to trust in the message of the Gospel (1 Corinthians 15:1-5); and that Jesus saves and His sacrifice* is enough.
-Surrender to Jesus and make Him your Lord.
+To repent means to change your mind against sin to no longer live in it, and to believe is to trust in the message of the Gospel (1 Corinthians 15:1-5); that He not only saves but His sacrifice* is enough.
+Good works can never save you, but only Jesus (Titus 3:5-6).
+Surrender to Jesus making Him your Lord, forever.

 The Bible promised that when you believe, you have eternal life (John 5:24).
-This gift of eternal life one can never lose (John 6:37-39), because it is not you who have now the power to keep it but God alone (John 10:28-30).
-He will bring you to heaven (Philippians 1:6).
+This gift of eternal life one can never lose (John 6:37-39), because it is not you who keep it but God alone (John 10:28-30).
+He will mold you and bring you to heaven (Philippians 1:6).

 For New Believers